Highlights from 2019

 I continue to work on projects with ArtSeed, now moving into my twelfth year collaborating with Josefa and company in this extraordinary arts organization.
-A major project was creating portraits of Fine Arts Summer Intensive participants by capturing reflections in each others’ eyes.
+A major project was creating portraits of Fine Arts Summer Intensive participants by capturing faces refelcting in each others’ eyes.
 I also continued doing photography for the Art-a-thon, year-end exhibition artwork and exhibition closing.

-It was a full an insightful year working with Lisa Oman at the San Francisco Contemporary Music Players creating content for their educational programs: Victor Salvo Music Scholarship for high school students and How Music is Made.
+It was a full year working with Lisa Oman at the San Francisco Contemporary Music Players creating content for their educational programs: Victor Salvo Music Scholarship for high school students and How Music is Made.
 I also created PR and captured other performances from distinguished composers, which included the premiere of Michael Gordon’s In a Strange Land.